NORFOLK PUBLIC HOUSES

 ELIZABETH BURROUGHS undated

-HENRY BLAKE MILLER Owner from 1854 - Property initially leased out before being sold to S&P by the Trustees of H. B. Miller.
+HENRY BLAKE MILLER Owner from 1854 to at least 1882 - Property initially leased out before being sold to S&P by the Trustees of H. B. Miller.

 BULLARDS Property leased by BULLARDS to 11.10.1907